Tencent/TurboTransformers/README.md

 1. build docker images and containers on your machine.
 ```
 sh tools/build_docker_cpu.sh
-# optional:
-If you want to compare the performance of onnxrt-mkldnn during benchmark, you need to set BUILD_TYPE=dev to compile onnxruntime into the docker image, as follows
+# optional: If you want to compare the performance of onnxrt-mkldnn during benchmark, you need to set BUILD_TYPE=dev to compile onnxruntime into the docker image, as follows
 env BUILD_TYPE=dev sh tools/build_docker_cpu.sh
+docker run -it --rm --name=turbort -v $PWD:/workspace your_image_name /bin/bash
 ```

 2. Install turbo in docker